 As one of the oldest islands in the Galapagos archipelago, it is estimated that some of the rocks comprising Santa Fe Island date back over 4 million years.
-The island is home to the endemic Barrington land iguana, of which it is estimated that there are around 7000, and presents several opportunities for travellers to marvel at this majestic creature.
+The island is home to the endemic Barrington land iguana, of which it is estimated that there are around 7000, and presents several opportunities for travelers to marvel at this majestic creature.
 Sea lions are also found on the sandy beaches and bays here in abundance.
-There are two main visitor trails on the island, the first a short loop that stays near the beach and allows travellers to see Santa Fe land iguanas and Galapagos hawks as they wander through the Opuntia Cacti plants.
+There are two main visitor trails on the island, the first a short loop that stays near the beach and allows travelers to see Santa Fe land iguanas and Galapagos hawks as they wander through the Opuntia Cacti plants.
 The other trail is slightly more challenging as it involves climbing a steep incline but the sweat and energy expended in the effort are more than made up for by the spectacular views from the top of the inland section of the island.

 Receiving just a few inches of rain each year, Espanola Island is the driest of the entire archipelago with very little vegetation across its rocky plains.
-Nevertheless, this island is a popular stop with travellers because of its big, beautiful, sandy bays that attract dozens of noisy and playful sea lions.
+Nevertheless, this island is a popular stop with travelers because of its big, beautiful, sandy bays that attract dozens of noisy and playful sea lions.
 Espanola mockingbirds, giant tortoises (that were saved from the brink of extinction) and Espanola lava lizards can also be found on this arid island.
-Most travellers that head to this island will pay a visit to Punta Suarez, where sea lions and brightly coloured marine iguanas laze around, completely unfazed by their visitors.
+Most travelers that head to this island will pay a visit to Punta Suarez, where sea lions and brightly colored marine iguanas laze around, completely unfazed by their visitors.
 For those seeking some underwater action, Gardner Island and Tortuga Bay is a must.
 Caves teem with exotic wildlife here, ranging from rays to sharks to turtles.
 Those who dare can don their snorkel and hop in to the water for a more up close and personal experience.